-Finally, foreign citizens, including refugees and beneficiaries of subsidiary protection, can (i) acquire Portuguese citizenship if they have been married or have been in a civil union with a Portuguese citizen for at least 3 years; or (ii) upon request be entitled to Portuguese nationality at birth regarding children born on national territory where least one foreign parent has been a legal resident in the country for the past 5 years at the time of birth.
+Foreign citizens, including refugees and beneficiaries of subsidiary protection, can (i) acquire Portuguese citizenship if they have been married or have been in a civil union with a Portuguese citizen for at least 3 years.
+597

 CPR's experience shows that the main challenges in obtaining naturalisation are related to poor language skills and obtaining supporting evidence.
 Supporting evidence required in naturalisation applications generally consists of duly legalised original birth certificates and criminal records from the country of nationality and former countries of residence, including EU Member states in the case of Dublin returnees.
-In accordance to applicable provisions the CRC is generally flexible regarding supporting evidence in naturalisation applications in the case of refugees who normally present reasoned justifications with the support of CPR that clarify international legal standards applicable to administrative assistance.
-However, due to the different standards applicable to beneficiaries of subsidiary protection, such justifications are issued following an analysis of individual circumstances and in practice the CRC generally demands additional evidence to grant exemptions such as sworn statements from witnesses pertaining to the identity and past behaviour of the applicant.
+In accordance to applicable provisions the CRC is generally flexible regarding supporting evidence in naturalisation applications in the case of refugees and beneficiaries of subsidiary protection who present reasoned justifications with the support of CPR that clarifies international legal standards applicable to administrative assistance.

-A total of 47 beneficiaries of international protection were granted Portuguese nationality in 2017.
+Information on the number of beneficiaries of international protection granted Portuguese nationality in 2018 is not available.